 Airsoft guns vs. BB guns differ primarily in their shapes and size.
 Many of them come in forms that many of us are familiar with such as pistols, rifles, and even long guns.
 But, this is where the similarities end.

 Because of their lower FPS and plastic BBs, airsoft guns are more suited for recreational use.
-Not only are airsoft guns safer to skirmish with, they come in more realistic proportions and operation.
+Not only are airsoft guns safer to skirmish with, but they also come in more realistic proportions and operations.
 This makes them ideal for training, competition, and even product development.
 Airsoft guns are also much easier to get a hold of in different countries because of their lower FPS.

 Can a BB Gun be used as an Airsoft Gun?